 The sympathetic nervous system can be disconnected in case of hyperhidrosis of the hands and armpits.

-It is also possible to use it with increased sweating on the feet (due to the separation of nerves in the lumbar spine), but at present it is not used often due to the risk of loss of sexual function.
+It is also possible to use it with increased sweating on the feet (due to the separation of the nerves in the lumbar spine region), but nowadays the operation is not performed on the feet very often due to the risk of loss of sexual function.

 Sympathetic division is performed under general anaesthesia.
 Small cuts are made in the skin in several places on the chest wall to insert an optical device (thorascope) with a precise video camera and surgical tools between the ribs.